ashleygoulding/ashleygoulding/README.md

 - **Cardinal Gibbons High School** | _May 2021_
     - Graduated #9 in graduating class

+## Semester Goals:

+As I am a beginner in many coding languages, my goals for the semester include building a strong foundation in data manipulation, visualization, and basic modeling and eventually creating more complex programs to display on this profile.

-## Projects:
+## Current Projects:

-Beyond demonstrating a technical understanding of each technique, a key goal of each of these projects was to solve real work problems.
-Each project will contain a link to the file with the full analysis, and where relevant, replicable code templates.
+Beyond demonstrating a technical understanding of each technique, each project's key goal was to solve real work problems.
+Each project will contain a link to the file with the full analysis and, where relevant, replicable code templates.

 A summary of all projects can be seen below: